AnisZakari/Uber_pickup_Challenge/README.md

 * Data Preprocessing
 * Clustering with DBScan
 * Custom Visualization with Plotly
-* Deployement of a Dashboard with Dash
+* Deployment of a Dashboard with Dash